stvnlee890/Portfolio-Website/README.md

 *	Design === important as functionality.

 ## Planning
-*	Many of the functionalities on this site were done with vanilla Javascript.
+*	Many of the functionalities on this site were done with Javascript.
 These functions include:
 *	The navigation scroll to content with a smooth display.
 *	Click event listeners for all the modals.
 *	Input listeners on the forms to store contact information.